babar-raza/package-descriptions/groupdocs.com/nuget/GroupDocs.Annotation for .NET.md

 ## Getting Started with GroupDocs.Annotation for .Net

-You do not need to install anything to get started with GroupDocs.Annotation for .Net.
-Just create an account at GroupDocs for Cloud and get your application information.
-That is all!
-You are ready to use GroupDocs.Annotation for .Net.
+Are you ready to give GroupDocs.Annotation for .NET a try?
 Simply execute `Install-Package GroupDocs.Annotation` from Package Manager Console in Visual Studio to fetch & reference GroupDocs.Annotation assembly in your project.
 If you already have GroupDocs.Annotation for .Net and want to upgrade it, please execute `Update-Package GroupDocs.Annotation` to get the latest version.

 Please check the [GitHub Repository](https://github.com/groupdocs-annotation/GroupDocs.Annotation-for-.NET) for other common usage scenarios.